sst/guide/_chapters/create-an-s3-bucket-in-sst.md

   table;
 ```

-{%change%} And add the following below it.
+{%change%} And add the following above it.

 ``` js
   // Public reference to the bucket